johbar/text-extraction-service/README.md

 ## Dev Setup - Building TES

 Building only requires a recent Go SDK (v1.21+) thanks to `purego`.
-But testing and running requires additional shared libs.
+But testing and running TES requires additional shared libs.
 Depending on the PDF engine you choose (see below for comparison) you need it installed in your dev/build environment.

 All instructions supplied here suppose a Linux environment.